Matatika/matatika-docs/content/workspaces.md

 {:.label .label-DELETE}

 ### Prerequisites
-- Only profiles with the relevant permissions may delete workspaces.
+- Only profiles with the relevant permissions may delete workspaces

 ### Request
 #### cURL Example